espumita/ThothSnipping/README.md

 ### Features:

-* Text and Image added automatically to the Clipboard.
+* Text and image is added automatically to the clipboard.

 * Text recognition implementations:
     * [OCR.Space API](https://ocr.space/ocrapi)